-- 46. Person with disabilities means a person who: - a.
+- a.
 Has a disability as defined in Section 223 of the Social Security Act 42 USC 423; or, - b.
 Has a physical or mental impairment that: - Is expected to be of long continued and indefinite duration; - ii.
 Substantially impedes his/her ability to live independently; and, - iii.
-Is of such nature that such disability could be improved by more suitable housing conditions; or, - c.
-Has a developmental disability as defined in Section 102 (5) (b) of the Developmental Disabilities Assistance and Bill of Rights Act.
+Is of such nature that such disability could be improved by more suitable housing conditions; or, - Has a developmental disability as defined in Section 102 (5) (b) of the Developmental Disabilities Assistance and Bill of Rights Act.
 42 USC 6001 (5).